losinggeneration/gimlet/README.md

 Code reloading is accomplished by using ```gimlet -r``` It works well with OpenResty.
 However, Xavante seems to have some issues currently.

 ##Using Lua
 Up until this point, Moonscript has been assumed for everything.
-There's, currently limited, support for using Lua.
+There's support for using Lua; however, this isn't well tested.
 ```lua
 local classic = require 'gimlet.classic'